python/devguide/developers.rst

 Permissions History
 -------------------

+- Alexis Métaireau, Elson Rodriguez, Kelsey Hightower, Michael Mulich and Walker Hale were given push privileges on Mar 16 2011 by GFB, for contributions to the packaging module.

 - Jeff Hardy was given push privileges on Mar 14 2011 by BAC, for stdlib compatibility work for IronPython.